iyifr/iyifr/README.md

-## Hey, I'm Iyimide
+## Hey, I'm Iyi
 I'm a programmer with a wide range of skills and interests.
-I am most skilled at web applications with typescript.
+I am most skilled at building web apps.
 I have successfully built apps with Vue, Svelte, and React on the client.
-On the server, I love the typesafe experience of building API's with h3.
+I love the typesafe experience of building APIs with h3 on the server.

 ## For fun
-I play around with languages like Rust, C, and Zig to grasp fundamentals such as Networking and Database Internals.
+I play with languages like Rust, C, and Zig to build strong fundamentals such as algorithms, Networking, and low-level stuff like database Internals.
-I like contributing to open-source dev tools I use frequently and hope to make some interesting ones someday.
+Also like to make open source dev-tools i use, a little better.